aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

     - [flags](../../../Flags%20arrays/flags.md) 614 is false (HARDEST is inactive)
     - `actionid` is not 0 (this isn't the first enemy party member)

 NOTE: This enemy action exception never applies under normal gameplay.
 This is because `firststrike` is only true in the case where the enemy had the advantage when [StartBattle](../../StartBattle.md) was called and in that logic, DoAction is only called on the first enemy party member.
 This means that in practice, whenever `firststrike` is true, actionid should ALWAYS be 0.
-The exception clause can be considered dead code.
+The exception clause can be considered dead logic.

 ### Player action
 This phase applies only if the entity has a `Player` tag.

 #### Player action setup
 The setup first begins by initialising a local variable called targetentity which is the actor data of the action's target (if it exists).
-This is primarily used for an `itemarea` of `SingleAlly` or `SingleEnemy` targetting action, but it is technically initialised for multi targetting, just not very useful.
+This is primarily used for an [itemarea](../../Player%20UI/AttackArea.md) of `SingleAlly` or `SingleEnemy` targetting action, but it is technically initialised for multi targetting, just not very useful.
 Only some action uses this variable and it may not get a valid actor if it is not needed, but it must be set correctly if it is.
 Here's the logic for determining the value:

-- If actionid is -555 (player first strike), the value is left at the [BattleData](../../Actors%20states/BattleData.md)'s default
+- If actionid is -555 (blank dummy call), the value is left at the [BattleData](../../Actors%20states/BattleData.md)'s default
-- Otherwise, if `currentaction` is `ItemList` (this is an item use action), then it depends on `itemarea` (if none match, the variable is left at the [BattleData](../../Actors%20states/BattleData.md)'s default):
+- Otherwise, if [currentaction](../../Player%20UI/Pick.md) is `ItemList` (this is an item use action), then it depends on [itemarea](../../Player%20UI/AttackArea.md) (if none match, the variable is left at the [BattleData](../../Actors%20states/BattleData.md)'s default):
     - `SingleAlly`: The `target` player party member
     - `SingleEnemy`: [GetAvaliableTargets](../../Actors%20states/Targetting/GetAvaliableTargets.md) is called without onlyground and onlyfront with excludeunderground using actionid as the attack id followed by setting the variable to `avaliabletargets[target]`.
 NOTE: In practice, the GetAvaliableTargets shouldn't change anything under normal gameplay because it was called with similar parameters (attackid was -1, but it doesn't change anything) during [SetItem](../../Player%20UI/SetItem.md)
 - Otherwise, if `target` is less than the length of `avaliabletargets` (it's a valid target), the variable is set to `avaliabletargets[target]`
 - Otherwise, it's left at [BattleData](../../Actors%20states/BattleData.md)'s default

-After, if actionid isn't negative (meaning this isn't a basic attack action or player first strike) and `currentaction` isn't `ItemList` (meaning this must be a skill), the cost of the skill is paid by doing the following:
+After, if actionid isn't negative (meaning this isn't a basic attack action or player first strike) and [currentaction](../../Player%20UI/Pick.md) isn't `ItemList` (meaning this must be a [skill](../../../Enums%20and%20IDs/Skills.md)), the cost of the skill is paid by doing the following:

 - If the `HPFunnel` [medal](../../../Enums%20and%20IDs/Medal.md) is equipped or [flagvar](../../../Flags%20arrays/flagvar.md) 0 is negative (meaning it's an HP cost), the `hp` of the `currentturn` player party member is decreased by the absolute value of flagvar 0
 - Otherwise, instance.`tp` is decreased by [flagvar](../../../Flags%20arrays/flagvar.md) 0 (TP cost)

 If a cost was paid, usedtp is set to the value of [flagvar](../../../Flags%20arrays/flagvar.md) 0 (the TP or HP cost).

-After, if actionid isn't -555 (meaning it's not a player first strike) and `currentaction` isn't `ItemList` (meaning it's not an item use so it's a basic attack or skill action), `checkingdead` is set to a new [UseCharm](../UseCharm.md) call with the type being `AttackUp`.
+After, if actionid isn't -555 (meaning it's not a player first strike) and [currentaction](../../Player%20UI/Pick.md) isn't `ItemList` (meaning it's not an item use so it's a basic attack or skill action), `checkingdead` is set to a new [UseCharm](../UseCharm.md) call with the type being `AttackUp`.

 After, `targettedenemy` is set to the `enemydata` index of the targetted enemy using the following logic:

-- If actionid is -555 (player first strike), it's 0
+- If actionid is -555 (blank dummy call), it's 0
-- Otherwise, if `target` is at least `avaliabletargets`'s length - 1 (this is wrong, but safe, see the note below) or `currentaction` is `ItemList` (this is an item use action), it's `target`
+- Otherwise, if `target` is at least `avaliabletargets`'s length - 1 (this is wrong, but safe, see the note below) or [currentaction](../../Player%20UI/Pick.md) is `ItemList` (this is an item use action), it's `target`
 - Otherwise, it's the battleentity.`battleid` of the return of GetEnemyFromAvaliable using `avaliabletargets[target]`.
 Basically, it means if `avaliabletargets[target]`'s battleentity still exists in `enemydata`, it will be its `battleid` (which is the same than the `enemydata` index) and if it doesn't, it will be 0

 NOTE: This logic is very broken, but in practice, it's only ever used in 2 actions: the `HeavyStrike` [skill](../../../Enums%20and%20IDs/Skills.md) or `Beetle`'s basic attack.
 For those actions specifically, this logic happens to always be correct whether it is on accident or not. `targetedenemy` will be correct in these cases, but it should not be relied upon because its value isn't reliable and can easilly point to the wrong enemy party member.